painooo/CTF-solutions/plan.md

     - Notes
     - Scripts
 1. Seperate challenges by CTF
-    - In of each challenge should be a link to the script
+    - If a solution references a note it should link to it
     - Challenges/
         - CTFA/
             - ChallengeA/
-                - script.py -> ../../../Scripts/ChallengeA.py
+                - script.py
-                - solution.md -> solution.md
+                - solution.md
             - ChallengeB/
         - CTFB/
             - ChallengeA/
 2. Centralize all notes and scripts
-    - If a note or solution has a script it should link to it
+    - If a note has a script it should link to it
     - Notes should follow the concept of first-come-is-created & last-file-is-linked
     - After creating notes it should be decoupled for easy reference & link
     - Notes/